HaxeFoundation/HaxeManual/content/13-debugging.md

 ##### Removing traces

-You can simply remove all trace informations by compiling your project with `--no-traces` argument.
+You can simply remove all trace information by compiling your project with the `--no-traces` argument.
 This will remove all trace calls as if they were not present in the program.